 Initial Wireframe Prototype

 I used the research to inform an initial prototype that I demoed to the team remotely via video.
-You can play with the original Marvel prototype here.
+You can watch it below (password fyg) or play with the original Marvel prototype here.

 Launching the Website